machinetranslate/machinetranslate.org/README.md

 # Machine Translate

-Machine Translate is the open guide to machine translation, from technology to products to history.
+Machine Translate is the open guide to machine translation, from history to research to business.

+---

 ## Community